Experienced Tax Attorneys

 Posted in on July 30, 2021

 The Internal Revenue Service (IRS) recently published an online resource titled, “How to Report Foreign Bank and Financial Accounts”.
-Importantly, while this resource provides some useful guidance, taxpayers must be careful to make their own decisions independent of the IRS’ recommendations—as Maryland international tax lawyer Kevin E. Thorn, Managing Partner of Thorn Law Group, explains below:
+Importantly, while this resource provides some useful guidance, taxpayers must be careful to make their own decisions independent of the IRS’ recommendations—as US International Tax Advisors, explains below:

 FBAR and FATCA Compliance for U.S. Taxpayers with Foreign Accounts